 To get to Pai from Chiang Mai, you'll have to drive yourself or careen through the mountainous turns like everyone else!
 For now, anyway.

-Driving a Motorbike to Pai
+Driving a Motorbike

 Many backpackers wanting to make a side adventure and stop off at the many small sights along the way opt to rent motorbikes in Chiang Mai and drive to Pai on their own terms.
 The scenery is amazing, and having your own transportation allows side adventures such as stopping at some of the cafes, waterfalls, and scenic overlooks along the way.